How to Pitch Me

 The best way to pitch me:

-- My clips (under writing sample) are current to give you a sense of what I'm writing about and where.
+My clips (under writing sample) are current to give you a sense of what I'm writing about and for what publication.

 Do I write about clients?